jonathansedrez/bun-playground/todos-api/DEPLOY.md

 # Learnings:

-- By default Security Group only has the SSH; To access this by cli we should export this on "Inbound security group rules"
+- By default Security Group only has the SSH; To access this by cli we should export this on "Inbound security group rules";
+- to access port 3000 its necessary to change "Inbound security group rules" to accept a custom TCP and enable por 3000 directly on AWS;